HIPAA NPP: What is a Notice of Privacy Practices?

 - The name, title, and phone number of a person or office to contact for further information or questions about the notice

 - The date on which the notice is first in effect

 What Is Not Included in The Notice of Privacy Practices?

-HIPAA Notice of Privacy Practices are a general summary of the patient’s rights and the covered entity’s policies.
-It won’t include specific information like to whom they’ve already released your records.
+HIPAA Notice of Privacy Practices is a general summary of the patient's rights and the covered entity's policies.
+It won't include specific information like to whom they've already released your records.

-As the HIPAA NPP will explain, patients have the right to receive an accounting of their PHI disclosures, but the NPP itself doesn’t include this information.
-You have to submit a specific request to the entity’s Privacy Officer for that.
+As the HIPAA NPP will explain, patients have the right to receive an accounting of their PHI disclosures, but the NPP itself doesn't include this information.
+You have to submit a specific request to the entity's Privacy Officer.

 Does a Patient Have to Sign the Notice of Privacy Practices Acknowledgement Form?

 While HIPAA requires covered entities to provide patients with a Notice of Privacy Practices acknowledgment form, patients aren't legally required to sign the acknowledgment of receipt.